 DISPATCHES FROM EXOTIC LANDS

 This Galle Literary Festival guest list reads like a who’s who of literary royalty.
 Think Sir Arthur C. Clark, Germaine Greer, Vikram Seth, Edna O’Brien, Ian Rankin, Michael Morpurgo, Candace Bushnell, Sir Tom Stoppard, Alexander McCall Smith, Chimmimanda Ngozi Ardiche and Maddhur Jaffrey, all of whom plan to attend or have attended in the past.
-Rubbing shoulders with such inspirational figures, listening to them speak, understanding what motivates them and perhaps having a book signed is reason enough to visit Sri Lanka and attend the festival!
+Rubbing shoulders with such inspirational figures, listening to them speak, understanding what motivates them and perhaps having a book signed is reason enough to visit Sri Lanka and attend the Galle Literary Festival!

-Galle Literary festival isn’t just about fiction.
+Galle Literary Festival isn’t just about fiction.
 Some of the world’s finest non-fiction writers are also lined up for intellectual jousting.
 Past examples include Richard Dawkins, Anthony Beevoir, Christina Lamb, Pico Iyer, Sir Mark Tully.
 Lesley Hazleton, Simon Winchester and Shashi Taroor.

 Local Sri Lankan talent

-Aswell as the international ‘literati’, the festival also champions local writers such as Shyam Selvalduarai, Romesh Gunasekara, Nuri Vitachi, Ashok Ferrey and Channa Daswatte.
+As well as the international ‘literati’, the festival also champions local writers such as Shyam Selvalduarai, Romesh Gunasekara, Nuri Vitachi, Ashok Ferrey and Channa Daswatte.

 As the sun goes down Galle comes alive with all manner of unique events and entertainment.
 Expect theatre, wine and gin tastings, cultural performances and gourmet dinners with famous chefs such Rick Stein, David Thomson, Skye Gygnell, Peter Kuravita and Madhur Jaffrey.